tpascarella/sr50/docs/credit/acceptable-vs-unacceptable-debts.md

 # "Acceptable" & "Unacceptable" Debts

->Differentiating acceptable from unacceptable debts.
+>Some debts can be useful, others should be avoided at all costs.

 ## Acceptable Debts

 "Acceptable" debts are debts at low interest rates which you can tactfully use to increase your Savings Rate.

-Examples of acceptable debts include mortgages on rental properties, Student Loans to get a degree that will actually increase your income, and prime car loans in order to get to work and make money.
+Examples of acceptable debts include mortgages on real estate investments, Student Loans to get a degree that will increase your income, or prime car loans you need in order to get to work.
+As long as they increase your Savings Rate, these can be kept (within reason).

 :::caution